 “Bring the phone to me.
 I’ll show you how valuable it is.
 If nothing else, you can hold the damn thing hostage.
 Her whole life is recorded on the SIM card in that phone.
-She’d probably pay a ransom to get it back.
-Of course, you’re as good as dead once she finds out you’ve got it.”
+She’d probably pay a king’s ransom to get it back.
+Of course you’re as good as dead, once she finds out you’ve got it.”

 “That’s why I want to leave tonight.”

-“Sit tight Patricia, you said Plum is passed out upstairs, so she’s not gonna be using her phone right away.
+“Sit tight Patricia, you said Plum is passed out upstairs, so she’s not gonna be using her phone tonight.
 Sounds to me like she had so much to drink that she probably won’t have any idea what happened to her phone.
-If I Plum and woke up hung over then I would assume that I left it in at whatever club I was in the night before.”
+If I was Plum and woke up hung over, then I would assume that I left it in at whatever club I was in the night before.”

 “Well, we did go to a bunch of clubs.”

 “Good, then it will take her some time to retrace her steps.
 Just be cool.
 Get up in the morning, eat breakfast and leave for work just like you normally do.
 Work your assignment and then come meet me at the address I’m about to give you.”